-Public relations are just the Facebook led to real life.
+Public relations are like the real-world version of Facebook.
 Socialize with friends, acquaintances, colleagues.
-Share information and try to help as many as possible.
-The Inbound Marketing will reward you either with real clients or referrals.
+Share information and try to help as many people as possible.
+Inbound Marketing will reward you either with real clients, or referrals.

 - Questions and answers websites

-Many web sites are of questions and answers, in where the potential clients leave their doubts or problems about their products or services right now.
-You simply have to be there and answer them.
+You just have to be there to answer them.
 This will grant you new visitors and contacts.

 The ones I like best are Yahoo!
 Answers y Quora.

-Enter the principal forums in your field and begin to interact with colleagues and potential clients.
-Comment, participate, answer and also ask.
+Enter the most important forums in your field and begin to interact with colleagues and potential clients.
+Comment, participate, answer and also ask questions.

-As I said to you: the Inbound Marketing is free, but requires dedication and time.
+As we mentioned: Inbound Marketing is free, but requires a lot of dedication and time!

-The Inbound Marketing has great benefits for your company, both in attracting new clients and also in reducing the cost to attain them.
+Inbound Marketing brings great benefits for your company, both in attracting new clients and also in reducing the cost of attaining them.

-Although it takes time and dedication, the Inbound Marketing does not require large amounts of money to carry it out.
-It simply requires ideas and some time to implement them.
+Although it takes time and dedication, Inbound Marketing does not require large amounts of money.
+It simply requires ideas and the time to implement them.

 - More efficient